zfarber/DevJobs/README.md

 ### Scope:

-    - We are planning to build a site that would create a place for Developers to come and find jobs, based off desired salaries, locations and position levels.
+We are planning to build a site that would create a place for Developers to come and find employment based on desired salaries, locations and experience level.
-    - Our expectations are to build a successful website which would create a platform for Developers to find employment a place of employment.
-The expectation is to create this website within a week’s time.

 ### User Story: